 Eisenhower Urgent-Important Principle

-This matrix is a useful tool for time management, for getting things done and setting priorities.
+This matrix is a useful tool for time management, getting things done, and setting priorities.
 If you’re a person who struggles with this(I can’t think of anyone who doesn’t struggle with this), you can use the Eisenhower matrix.

 Okay, but how does this principle help us to understand the difference between Wants and Needs?